-Black truffle butter is the best way to preserve the flavor of fresh truffles.
-It couldn’t be easier or more adaptable to make this gourmet condiment at home.
-Mince up the scraps of a black or white truffle, or use your favorite truffle pate, then mash it up with good butter.
+Black truffle butter is one of the best ways to preserve the flavor of fresh truffles.
+It couldn’t be easier—or more adaptable—to make this gourmet condiment at home.
+Just mince up the scraps of a black or white truffle (or use your favorite truffle pâté) and mash it into good butter.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-how to make black truffle butter:
+here's how to make it:

 where to get fresh black truffles: